ComScore

 Duke and Duchess of Sussex/Netflix

 There are way more snubs than there should be.
 For starters, the über-popular Paramount series Yellowstone was totally shut out, except for one nom for Production Design.
-Despite five highly-rated seasons and a number of successful spinoffs, the Emmys totally neglected the Western drama, as well as its lead, Harrison Ford (who also gave a memorable performance in Shrinking this year).
+Despite five highly-rated seasons and a number of successful spinoffs, the Emmys totally neglected the Western drama.
+And it snubbed the lead of its spinoff, 1923, Harrison Ford (who also gave a memorable performance in Shrinking this year).

 Speaking of neglected stars, Selena Gomez was left off of the Outstanding Lead Actress in a Comedy Series list, despite the fact that her show, Only Murders in the Building, has now been nominated for Outstanding Comedy Series three times in a row (and both her fellow leads have been nominated in their respective category).